Media and teen relationships: Social media: Pros and cons

 However, there are some positive aspects about social media websites.
 Social media sites were not intended to make people feel bad about themselves; they were made to keep in touch with people.
 The Common Sense Media program conducted a major survey to more than one thousand 13- to 17-year-olds about social media websites.
 The results were actually found to be a bit surprising.
 Of all the people surveyed, most of them said that social media websites have more of a positive effect on their social and emotional well-being.
 90 percent of the teenagers surveyed said that they have used a form of social media and 75 percent of them have a social media website.
 Due to the advances in technology, 51 percent said they check their social media website at least once a day.
 A little more than half of the teenagers said that social media websites have helped their friendships while only 4 percent said it has hurt theirs.
 Social media sites seem to be a bit of a confidence booster to the people who were surveyed.
 A fourth of the teenagers said that social media makes them feel more confident and 15 percent said it makes them feel better about themselves (Common Sense, 2012).

-Social media sites allow for young people to create their own unique social worlds online where they are able to make social connections that in-person interaction would simply not allow for.
-Social media can be an empowering tool that allows for young people to display their agency by navigating through their own social worlds that they both create and are actively participating in.
-Fear surrounding young people's use of social media sites is heavily based on moral panic and places restrictions on their agency and freedom, disempowering them.

 Forty three percent of the teenagers surveyed said that they wish they could disconnect from all of it.
 Some said that they want to go back to a time where there was no such thing as Facebook.
 49 percent said that they would rather communicate in person, 33 percent said they would rather text, and 7 percent said they would rather communicate through social media.
 The CEO and founder of Common Sense media quotes "Today's 13-17 year olds are the first generation to go through their entire teen years with such an array of digital devices and platforms."
 Social media websites have become worldwide and will continue to expand as the years go on (Common Sense, 2012).